 Description: The Pastoral Epistles show us that intrigue and controversy are not new to the church!
 The letters of 1 and 2 Timothy and Titus and are located towards the end of Paul’s life and ministry career.
 The letters give insight into the need for stabilisation and structure within the emerging Christian communities in Ephesus and Crete, for firm Christian leadership, and error free teaching.
 Many of these questions arise today and this unit is sure to generate some good discussion on contemporary Christian leadership.
 Unit detail page >>

-- BIB254 - The New Testament in its Historical Context
+- BIB254 - The World of the New Testament

 Description: Why would Paul, A Hebrew speaking Jew, writing to Latin speaking Romans, use Greek?
 Why was the liberating message of the crucified messiah considered "foolish?"
 What did the first Christians look like to outsiders?
 Did Paul really endorse slavery and male headship?
 So many aspects and difficult issues of the NT are overlooked or misunderstood in the 21st century for the very simple reason that we don't know much about the world of the text.
 This course takes a look at the culture, customs, and values of the first century, especially as they relate to the NT.
 It asks the question "What was that world like?" and "How does the NT challenge it?"
 It shows how radical this minority group were in the face of the Roman Empire and invites the student to be challenged in their own convictions and values as 21st century Christians.
 Unit detail page >>